TarkTech/training-oops/README.md

 ## Setup Tools & Projects
 ### Using Powershell Script (Preferred)
-Please follow instructions as specified in the [tutorial video.](https://www.youtube.com/watch?v=los5j8Sw80U)
+Please follow instructions as specified in the [tutorial video](https://www.youtube.com/watch?v=los5j8Sw80U) to set-up prerequisite tools (Git, JDK 17, Intellij Idea) and code repository.

-For your reference, the commands used in the video are specified below.
+For your reference, the commands used in the video are listed below.
 ```shell
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass